hashicorp/packer/website/source/docs/installation.html.md

 page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows)
 contains instructions for setting the PATH on Windows.

+\~&gt; **Note:** Packer is now distributed as a single binary.
+If you are upgrading from an older version, ensure to delete all the packer-* binary.

 ## Verifying the Installation

 After installing Packer, verify the installation worked by opening a new command